About the Canine Brain Tumor Program

 Dr. Hunt is a neurosurgeon who has a passion for helping not only people with brain tumors, but also dogs.
 He provides expert guidance during every canine patient's brain tumor resection.

-Sara Pracht BA, CVT
+Sara Pracht headshot

 Sara Pracht, BA, CVT, CIC Supervisor, Brain Tumor Clinical Trials Coordinator